-01. Did the traffic analysis incorporate all projects contained in the current version of the fiscally constrained RTP which are within the study area or along major transportation corridors connecting the study area with adjacent jurisdictions?
-YES (provide the regional plan referenced and the page number of the traffic study where relevant projects are identified) Memo.
-Traffic Analysis not required to estimated trip volume.
-NO (provide comments below) REGIO NAL NETWORKS 02.
-Will the development site be directly served by any roadways identified as Regional Thoroughfares?
-A Regional Thoroughfare is a major transportation corridor that serves multiple ways of traveling, including walking, bicycling, driving, and riding transit.
-It connects people and goods to important places in metropolitan Atlanta.
-A Regional Thoroughfare's operations should be managed through application of special traffic control strategies and suitable land development guidelines in order to maintain travel efficiency, reliability, and safety for all users.
-In light of the special function that Regional Thoroughfares serve in supporting cross-regional and interjurisdictional mobility and access, the network receives priority consideration for infrastructure investment in the Metro Atlanta region.
-Any access points between the development and a Regional Thoroughfare, combined with the development's on-site circulation patterns, must be designed with the goal of preserving the highest possible level of capacity and safety for all users of the roadway. ⊠ NO YES (identify the roadways and existing/proposed access points)
+01. Did the traffic analysis incorporate all projects contained in the current version of the fiscally constrained RTP which are within the study area or along major transportation corridors connected the study area with adjacent jurisdictions? ecting igigigigiggle YES (provide the regional plan referenced and the page number of the traffic study where rel projects are identified) evant Programmed projects are listed on page 5 of the traffic analysis. ☐ NO (provide comments below) REGIONAL NETWORKS 02.
+Will the development site be directly served by any roadways identified as Regional Thorough fares A Regional Thoroughfare is a major transportation corridor that serves multiple ways of traveli including walking, bicycling, driving, and riding transit.
+It connects people and goods to import places in metropolitan Atlanta.
+A Regional Thoroughfare's operations should be managed thro application of special traffic control strategies and suitable land development guidelines in ord to maintain travel efficiency, reliability, and safety for all users.
+In light of the special function to Regional Thoroughfares serve in supporting cross-regional and interjurisdictional mobility and access, the network receives priority consideration for infrastructure investment in the Metro Atlanta region.
+Any access points between the development and a Regional Thoroughfare, combined with the development's on-site circulation patterns, must be designed with the goal preserving the highest possible level of capacity and safety for all users of the roadway. ant ugh er hat ⊠ NO YES (identify the roadways and existing/proposed access points) The project proposes 6 drive access points, 3 on Colvin Drive and 3 on Pine Grove Road.
+Both local roads. ı are